Georgism: Economic properties

 Benjamin Franklin and Winston Churchill made similar distributional and efficiency arguments for taxing land rents.
-They noted that the costs of taxes and the benefits of public spending always eventually apply to and enrich, respectively, the owners of land.
+They noted that the costs of taxes and the benefits of public spending always eventually apply to and enrich the owners of land.
 Therefore, they believed it would be best to defray public costs and recapture value of public spending by applying public charges directly to owners of land titles, rather than harming public welfare with taxes assessed against beneficial activities such as trade and labor.

 Henry George wrote that his plan for a high land value tax would cause people "to contribute to the public, not in proportion to what they produce ... but in proportion to the value of natural [common] opportunities that they hold [monopolize]".
 He went on to explain that "by taking for public use that value which attaches to land by reason of the growth and improvement of the community", it would, "make the holding of land unprofitable to the mere owner, and profitable only to the user".

 A high land value tax would discourage speculators from holding valuable natural opportunities (like urban real estate) unused or only partially used.
 Henry George claimed this would have many benefits, including the reduction or elimination of tax burdens from poorer neighborhoods and agricultural districts; the elimination of a multiplicity of taxes and expensive obsolete government institutions; the elimination of corruption, fraud, and evasion with respect to the collection of taxes; the enablement of true free trade; the destruction of monopolies; the elevation of wages to the full value of labor; the transformation of labor-saving inventions into blessings for all; and the equitable distribution of comfort, leisure, and other advantages that are made possible by an advancing civilization.
 In this way, the vulnerability that market economies have to credit bubbles and property manias would be reduced.